Ragazzajp/la-quaglia-canta/README.md

 # la-quaglia-canta

 Hi there!
-Here is Marfisa trying to learn something new.
+Here is Marfisa and am trying to learn something new.